Choose a Wine for Christmas?

 An Italian Moscato d'Asti creates delicious pairings.

-This slightly sparkling and sweet wine respects the finesse of your pastries.
+This lightly sparkling and sweet wine respects the delicacy of your pastries.

-An amber Rivesaltes or an old Tawny Port are a must.
+An amber Rivesaltes or an old Tawny Port are essential.

-These aged fortified wines bring notes of dried fruits and caramel.
+These aged fortified wines bring notes of dried fruit and caramel.

 They create complex harmonies with dark chocolate.

-Now that your menu is perfectly matched, let's talk about gifts.
+Now that your menu is perfectly paired, let's talk about gifts.

-Choosing a bottle as a gift requires some thought.
+Choosing a bottle as a gift requires thought.

-Do you want to please someone without knowing their exact tastes?
+Do you want to please without knowing the person's precise tastes?

-Champagne remains the ultimate safe bet because it always pleases and is suitable for all occasions.
+A Champagne remains the ultimate safe bet because it always pleases and suits all occasions.

-A bottle from the recipient's year of birth creates emotion.
+A bottle from the recipient's birth year creates emotion.

-We always keep a few old bottles for those special occasions.
+We always keep a few old bottles for these special occasions.

-And if you want to do even more, the magnum is a very good option.
+And if you want to do even more, a magnum is a very good option.

-Wine experiences can also be an opportunity to share a second moment after New Year's Eve.
+Wine experiences can also be an opportunity to share a second moment after Christmas Eve.

-We also offer themed tastings in our cellar.
+We also offer thematic tastings in our cellar.

 These moments of learning and sharing create lasting memories.

-Plan your purchases in advance to avoid stress, as good bottles go quickly in December.
+Prepare your purchases in advance to avoid stress because good bottles sell out quickly in December.

-So start building your cellar in November: we're keeping our cellar open for your last purchases.
+So start building your cellar in November: we keep our cellar open for your last purchases.

 Come discover our latest finds at 231 rue La Fayette.